Rugby union in Georgia: Soviet period

 During the Soviet period, the Georgians regularly had six or seven players in the USSR side, before the break-up, as well as supplying the Soviet club champion, Dinamo Tbilisi.
 Rugby has been played in Georgia since the 1930s, possibly earlier, but its first official test was against a touring Zimbabwe side.

 There were several unsuccessful attempts to introduce rugby into Georgia, the earliest known being in 1928, with subsequent attempts also in 1940 and in 1948.
 Rugby was introduced to Georgia by Jacques Haspekian, an Armenian man from Marseille in France who taught the game to students in the late 1950s through to the mid-1960s, although he then subsequently returned in France.
-He is still alive and living in Marseille, he was interviewed on French radio on the occasion of Georgia playing France in the 2007 Rugby World Cup.
+He was interviewed on French radio on the occasion of Georgia playing France in the 2007 Rugby World Cup.
 The very first rugby session was held on October 15, 1959, in Tbilisi, at the racecourse, where 20 people attended the meeting.
 The first Georgian club formed was the GPI (Georgian Polytechnical Institute), now known as "Qochebi".

 In 1961, a three team domestic competition was formed, called the Tbilisi Championship.
 The following year the first match between a Georgian team and a Russian team took place, with Trud Moscow defeating the Georgian club.
 That year Georgian clubs also went on their first tours, going to Russia and Latvia.

 In 1962, the first Soviet Trade-Union tournament was held.
 In the same year, ten new rugby teams were established in Georgia.

 In 1964 the Tbilisi Rugby Section became known as the Georgia Rugby Federation.
 From the mid-1960s, the Soviet Championship and the Soviet Cup were introduced for competitive club competition between Soviet rugby clubs, with the first competition being held in 1966.
 The Georgian clubs were formed as regional selections fed by student teams.
 The best players would go on to make the USSR team.

 A Moscow team won the first Soviet Championship, though Dynamo from Tbilisi came in second place.
 In 1967 a French trade-union selection visited Georgia.
 It would not be until 1978, in the Soviet Cup (which was introduced in 1976) that a Georgian team would finish first, which was Locomotivi from Tbilisi.
 Georgian teams dominated the Soviet Championship and the Soviet Cup in the late 1980s with Kutaisi winning the championship in 1987 and 1988 and RC AIA Kutaisi winning in 1989 and 1990.
 In 1988 Georgia produced their first national sevens side.